Progress report for ONE19-327

 Data gathered in 2019 was preliminary and exploratory, but may serve as baseline data for twospotted spider mite (TSSM) damage going forward.
 Using a damage scale of 0-9 (with intervals of 0.5) for each row section (3 plants), with three sections selected in each of three rows per farm, ratings in each row section ranged from 1 to 8.
 Average ratings for the four farms were 2.7, 3.5, 5.5, and 7.0 in tomato plantings.

 Where available, baseline data was also gathered (using the same 0-9 scale and 3 sections/row sampling) for cucumbers, beans, and eggplant on the same four farms.
 Cucumber damage average 7 and 7.5 on two farms scouted; pole and bush beans averaged 8 on each of two farms; and eggplant averaged 2.5, 4.5, and 6 on three farms.
 Relative to tomatoes on the same farms, cucumbers and beans had higher damage ratings, while eggplant was mixed in relation to tomatoes.
-This was to be expected, especially regarding beans, which we will be using as indicator plants in 2020 for this very reason.

 The above preliminary data demonstrated the widespread presence and severity of TSSM as a pest of tomatoes and other crops on urban farms.
 No significant trends appeared regarding severity of damage based on locations within rows, except that damage tended to be more similar within rows than between rows.
 Tomatoes are typically planted densely on urban farms, which may allow TSSM to move freely between plants within the row.